 Your students will never get bored with Baamboozle.

-Meanwhile, Baamboozle is optimized for a single screen, so just use a projector to project your screen onto the wall and start playing!
+Since Baamboozle is optimized for a single screen, you can use a projector to project your screen onto the wall and start playing.

 Also Read: Fun Kahoot Ideas For Friends